Pasifika Student Success

 Director, Pasifika Student Success

-Sashi is a graduate of Victoria and has diverse experience in education, business, communication, cultural developments in New Zealand and management of resources.
-Sashi leads the Pasifika Student Success team to ensure the success of Pasifika student equity-related activities within and outside of Victoria.
+Sashi is a graduate of Victoria University of Wellington and has diverse experience in education, business, communication, cultural developments in New Zealand and management of resources.
+Sashi leads the Pasifika Student Success team to ensure the success of Pasifika student equity-related activities within and outside of the University.
 His role also includes advocacy, capability building in staff and students, and the use of evidence-based research to support further developments for the Pasifika Student Success team.

 Manager, Pasifika Student Success